CookieCat45/AHIT-APRandomizer/README.md

 Shows the current IP and port that the client will connect to on this save file.

 `ap_say <message>`
 Sends a chat message to the server.
-Using commands like `ap_say !release` should also work, though you should use !hint in a text client, because the game is unfortunately not able to print hint messages.
+Using commands like `ap_say !release` should also work, though you should use !hint in a text client, because the game is unfortunately not able to print hint messages. (at least not yet).

 `ap_deathlink`
 Toggle Death Link.